Special reception needs of vulnerable groups

 The law enumerates as vulnerable persons: minors, unaccompanied minors, disabled people, elderly people, pregnant women, single parents with minor children, victims of human trafficking, persons with serious illnesses, persons with mental disorders and persons who have been subjected to torture, rape or other serious forms of psychological, physical or sexual violence, such as victims of female genital mutilation.[1]
-This is a non-exhaustive list, but there is no other definition of vulnerability available.
+This is a non-exhaustive list, but no other definition of vulnerability is available.

 Detection of vulnerabilities

 In fact, the evaluation of dispatching mostly focuses on medical grounds.
-A medical worker of the Dispatching desk meets personally with the asylum seeker if the Immigration Office has mentioned that the person was vulnerable during the registration, if the workers of the dispatching desk notice a medical problem themselves, or if an external organisation draws attention to the specific reception needs of an asylum seeker.
+A medical worker of the Dispatching desk meets personally with the asylum seeker if the Immigration Office has mentioned that the person showed signs of vulnerability during the registration, if the workers of the dispatching desk notice a medical problem themselves, or if an external organisation draws attention to the specific reception needs of an asylum seeker.
+In addition, Fedasil’s medical staff conducts a medical screening of every newly arrived asylum seeker in order to find an adapted reception centre.[2]
+The obtained medical information is then forwarded to the assigned reception centre.
+Regarding other vulnerabilities, they are mostly identified by social workers in the reception centres.

-In a report from February 2017, Fedasil has highlighted several barriers to identification of vulnerable persons with specific reception needs.[6]
-These include a lack of time, language and communication barriers, a lack of information handover and a lack of training and experience related to vulnerable persons.
+In a report from February 2017, Fedasil has highlighted several barriers to identification of vulnerable persons with specific reception needs.[7]
+These include a lack of time, language and communication barriers, a lack of information handover, and training and experience related to vulnerable persons.
 The report also found that the identification tools are not applied in a coordinated manner and strongly influenced by the reception context.
 In terms of communication, adapted means of communication with deaf and blind persons are lacking, as well as specialised interpreters.
 The study concluded that the way in which reception is organised can have an impact on vulnerable persons due to location (remote small villages), size (less privacy in big centres) and facilities (lack of adapted sanitary facilities).

-Fedasil’s end report of December 2018 concludes that there is a significant difference between the identification conducted at the very beginning of the procedure by the Immigration Office and the Dispatching desk, and the one conducted once the asylum seeker is placed in an assigned reception centre.
-In fact, whereas the first identification is purely “categorical” (as it focuses on needs that can be detected quickly in order to assign an adapted reception place), the identification undertaken by social workers in the reception facilities is much more complex and multi-dimensional.
-Consequently, the second identification process diverges substantially amongst the different reception facilities, including regarding the different categories that are defined as vulnerable by the Immigration Office and the Dispatching desk.[7]
+Fedasil’s report of December 2018 concludes that there is a significant difference between the identification conducted at the very beginning of the procedure by the Immigration Office and the Dispatching desk, and the one conducted once the asylum seeker is placed in an assigned reception centre.
+In fact, whereas the first identification is purely “categorical” (as it focuses on needs that can be detected quickly to assign an adapted reception place), the identification undertaken by social workers in the reception facilities is much more complex and multi-dimensional.
+Consequently, the second identification process diverges substantially amongst the different reception facilities, including regarding the different categories that are defined as vulnerable by the Immigration Office and the Dispatching desk.[8]

 Fedasil cooperates with two organisations specialised in prevention against and support in case of female genital mutilation (FGM): Intact and GAMS.
 In the framework of the project FGM Global Approach, funded by the Asylum, Migration and Integration Fund, they set up a process in the reception centres for early detection of FGM and social, psychological and medical support, and for the protection of girls who are at risk of FGM.
 In each collective Fedasil centre there is a reference person trained by these organisations.
 Each social assistant and the medical service of the centre need to conduct the identification within the first 30 days after the person’s arrival in the centre.
 A checklist was created to guide the personnel of the centre through each step of the process.
 Each victim of FGM should be informed of this but can choose to take part in it or not.
 These guidelines were created both for collective reception centres and for individual shelters.[8]